 Off-label Drug Use: Is It Safe?

-When the doctor pulls out the prescription pad, most Americans assume the medication has been approved by the United States Food and Drug Administration (FDA) for this particular condition.
+When the doctor prescribes a medication, most Americans assume the medication has been approved by the United States Food and Drug Administration (FDA) for this particular condition.
 However, that may not be the case.
 The doctor may be prescribing it for what is called off-label use.

 Off-label drug use can mean prescribing a drug: